luoos/testdriven-app/README.md

 docker-compose -f docker-compose-dev.yml up --build
 ```

-Navigate to http://localhost:5001/users/ping, you should see the following JSON response:
+Navigate to http://localhost:5001/users/ping or http://localhost/users/ping, you should see the following JSON response:
 ```javascript
 {
   "message": "pong!",